-Short answer–it’s a chemical that’s naturally found in the body that can impact serotonin production.
-That means it can impact various cognitive and neurological functions, possibly to improve overall health.
+Short answer–it’s a chemical naturally found in the body that can impact serotonin production.
+That means it can affect various cognitive and neurological functions, possibly improving overall health.
 Here’s what we know based on the research available:

 5-HTP, short for 5-hydroxytryptophan, is one chemical byproduct of L-tryptophan, an essential amino acid used in most neurochemical processes.
 Although research on 5-HTP’s benefits is limited, many people claim to use it successfully to manage anxiety, insomnia, mood imbalances, and more.